Get the Most Mileage out of Your Spotify Artist Profile

 However, just being able to hear your music isn’t enough.
 They have to be able to find you on the platform first.
 Otherwise, you’ll never have the chance to share your music and your vision as an artist with them.

 Maybe you’ll get lucky and your track will become part of Discover Weekly or a major playlist placement, allowing listeners to find you via a recommendation from an algorithm.
 But there’s no guarantee that will happen, and there’s many music acts on Spotify to compete with.
+Spotify takes pride in their platform, and their editors give preference to artists who offer detailed profiles that include great photos and graphics.
+Keep in mind that you want to impress them, which in turn will lead to greater audience exposure through a placement on an official Spotify playlist.
 If you want to stand out from the rest and get your brand and message out there to listeners, you’ll need to use your Spotify artist account to do so.

 Reach out to Your Next Generation of Fans